-Rising demand, added cost of miniaturization, having more features, and gaining access to the newer ones first are some of the reasons why the iPhone is more expensive.
-However, with the advent of proprietary technology on the iPad, we’re not sure how long that may last.
+Rising demand, the added cost of miniaturization, having more features, and gaining access to the newer ones first are some of the reasons are top reasons why the iPhone is more expensive than the iPad.

 1. Supply And Demand

-Let’s face it, ladies and gentlemen, supply and demand is a real thing.
-And, that metric while solely not responsible for a price of a product, plays a huge role in the pricing of a product.
+Let’s face it, ladies and gentlemen: supply and demand is a real thing.
+And, that metric, while solely not responsible for the price of a product, plays a huge role in the pricing of a product.
 In essence, if a larger group of people demand a product that has a limited perishable supply, prices are bound to go up.

-While the world won’t be running out of iPhones anytime soon, there’s a significantly higher demand for iPhones than iPads.
+While the world won’t run out of iPhones anytime soon, there’s a significantly higher demand for iPhones than iPads.
 In fact, Apple has often cut down on the production of its iPads to make up for the demand for iPhones.

-iPhones come with a greater range of connectivity options as compared to an iPad.
-Think about it, even the latest and greatest iPads do have cellular connectivity but still do not support voice calls and messaging.
+iPhones come with a greater range of connectivity options as compared to iPad.
+Think about it: even the latest and greatest iPads do have cellular connectivity but still do not support voice calls and messaging.
 While it can be implemented, most of that tech is kept for the iPhone.
 Apple needs to differentiate their products.

 Picture this – you are tasked with building a house in an extremely large area with set criteria.
 Now, you are tasked with doing the exact same structure but in an area quite a few times smaller.